dialbridge

 Technical details

-Protocol: SIP/UDP port 5060, IAX2 for inter-server trunks
+Protocol: SIP/UDP port 5060, IAX2 for inter-node trunks

 Realtime extensions: PostgreSQL via Asterisk ARA